 3) Werner Herzog "Aguirre The Wrath of God"

-4) Aggregate 8 at Warren Street Performance Loft in 1980, with me the only one in the audience and them blowing the roof down.
+4) Aggregate 8 at Warren Street Performance Loft in 1980, with me the only

 5) Art Bears "Winter Songs"